Fear is a God-given response to danger. And loathing is a natural response to distasteful things.

 But loathsome choices are part of life.
 And we often make loathsome choices because the alternative is worse.
 Work for this company, not that one.
 The first is run by a an LGBTI throuple, the second has a womanizing boss.
 Both offer enough money for your family to survive in a broken economy.

-If Clinton becomes president, the transformation begun by Obama will accelerate.
+If Biden becomes president, the transformation begun by Obama will accelerate.
 And we and our children and our children’s children will have more loathsome choices, the like of which few can fathom.